 Fast forward to Philip having started Beleza and the day he pulled off the road and prayed for a woman to help with his women’s accessories store.
 In a perfect example of “be careful what you pray for”, not only did Philip get a woman to help with the store, but also he got a wife!
 When Sara and Philip married, it was not the intent for Sara to work at the store, but within a very few months, that’s where she found herself, both literally and figuratively.
 It makes a lot of sense to have ownership in presence at a small business.
 Lucky for Sara, working at Beleza became the best job she ever had.
 Just like her time at the Red and White, interacting with people was her favorite part; she came full circle!

 Now that Sara is interested and excited to see where it will take everyone.

 Web designer and Marketer

 Richard would have never thought that his first semester of college his freshman year would be so significant in his life.
 In the fall 2014, he met Philip Dail in a class called World Population and Food Prospects.
-After class, he asked how he could be apart of Philip Dail’s mission to help with the Crafted By Friends website.
-In January 2015, Richard took over the web design work and has been here ever since.
+After class, he asked how he could be a part of Philip Dail’s mission to help with the Crafted By Friends website.
+In February 2015, Richard took over the web design work and has been here ever since.

 As of today, Richard works to make sure this website has its content fresh, available on the multiple formats, and serves it purpose of providing a means in which our artisans can sell their amazing products.